keeganridgley107/guild_msg_app/README.md

 ### Goal:
 Build an application that allows two users to send short text messages to each other
 - Guidelines:
-    - Don't spend too much time (4hrs - half day)
+    - Don't spend too much time (4 - 6 hours)
     - no accounts, users, registration, graphics or visual appeal
     - it's perfectly fine to have one or two "hardcoded" accounts that simply work with each other